musician | Unryu photo | Hideki Shiozawa Dec. 2008

 The original purpose of the warehouse was to protect the property and the building, which it has accomplished twice.
 In 1997 the warehouse was renovated and opened as an art space.
 Since then it has began to fulfill another function, that of a high quality art space that is also a very high quality acoustical space.

-At Gallery éf we have held many live performances, more than one hundred during the past eleven years.
+At Gallery éf we have held many live performances, more than two hundred during the past seventeen years.
 The performances range from jazz, African drums, classical music, reading, ethnic instruments and others.
 The vast majority of the performances are live and unplugged.
 The space is enclosed by the natural materials of the warehouse, clay and wood, and this helps to resonate the sound of the instruments and the vocal, transforming the sound into a soft tone that carries even the last fleeting sounds of an echo to everyone in the audience.

 The musicians that perform at Gallery éf realize the high quality of the sound of the warehouse.
 U-zhaan, an Indian classic Tabla percussion player, explained his sound experience in the space;